mingyyy/progress/learned_concepts.md

  db.sqlites3 is just a tile not an entire database.

- 1. create a new project (venv)
+ 1. create a new project $mkdir learning_log and a virtual environment: $ python3 -m venv .env then activate it
- 2. $ pip install djangp
+ 2. install Django package. $ pip install Django
  3. create a requirements file: $ pip freeze > requirements.txt
- 4. create a project in the current folder: $ django-admin startproject learning_log .
+ 4. create a project in the current folder: $ django-admin startproject learning_log . (don't forget the dot in the end)
  5. hide secrets.py in .gitignore
  6. put inside .gitigore:
  secrets.py